 In response to the COVID-19 global pandemic, in early 2020 we initiated discussions with our key suppliers regarding their abilities to fulfill existing orders and we have continued to regularly assess their capacity.
-While we do not currently anticipate a significant disruption in our ability to manufacture insulin pumps and cartridges, our inventory for finished cartridges and infusion sets is below our targeted level and there is no guarantee that our third-party cartridge manufacturer will be able to manufacture cartridges in the quantities we require to rebuild inventories or meet product demand.
-In addition, our primary infusion set manufacturer is currently working through inventory constraints and we have asked some customers to accept substitutions of similar products to prevent delays in order fulfillment.
-While we are managing our inventory of cartridge and infusion set supplies, if these or similar manufacturing challenges persist, it could have a negative impact on product sales and harm our reputation.
+In the second quarter of 2020, our primary infusion set manufacturer experienced certain inventory constraints which resulted in our having to ask some customers to accept substitutions of similar products to prevent delays in order fulfillment.
+Additionally, our cartridge inventory was below our targeted stocking levels.
+We now have pump and infusion set inventory on hand that meets targeted stocking levels and continue to focus on increasing our cartridge inventory level.
+Currently, we do not anticipate a significant disruption in our ability to manufacture insulin pumps and cartridges, nor do we anticipate our third-party manufacturers will be unable to provide sufficient quantities to meet product demand.
+If we experience these or similar manufacturing challenges in the future, it could have a negative impact on product sales and harm our reputation.